FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_4.md

 }
 ```

-A lot of what we see in `preprocess` should look familiar to our previous runner examples, the only real change being the contents of the `pair`.
+A lot of what we see in `preprocess` should look familiar to our previous runner examples, the only real change being that `pair` will now just be `book`.
 At this point, to test if this is working we would want to re-install the runner and then build our book again.

 ```
 cargo install --path ./crates/example-runner --force